 Atlanta Bar Association, 1994-present

 Rotary Club of Atlanta West End, 1996-present; President, 2002-2003

 Holy Spirit Church, Member

-At the request of the client, Comverge, Inc., we took over the defense of a large and hotly-contested patent infringement case.
-The patents involved systems and methods for remotely monitoring and adjusting energy usage.
+At the request of the client, Comverge, Inc., we took over the defense of a large and hotly-contested patent infringement case brought by Nxegen LLC and Nxegen Holdings Inc. The patents involved systems and methods for remotely monitoring and adjusting energy usage.
 When we took over the case, only a small amount of discovery had taken place, and the parties were facing a tight discovery schedule.
-We managed to produce, review and analyze a voluminous number of documents, take and defend approximately 30 ...
+We managed to produce, review and analyze a voluminous number of ...

 Led team defending EMS in arbitration in which claimant sought in excess of $40 million for alleged breach of representations and warranties in connection with its acquisition of a division of EMS.
 After a two-week hearing, the Arbitrator found for EMS on one of the products in issue and awarded only a fraction of the damages alleged by claimant on the other two products.